kuzminT/kuzminT/README.md

-# About me
-A  software engineer with over 10 years of experience.
-For these years I tried many different stacks and languages (js, php, python, go), but for several last years my main language is Go.
-Love open source and try to contribute to different projects and do something useful and nice.
-Recently I'm one of the engineers in [Localit team]().
-We created a [wola.io](https://wola.io/) big dictionary and language community for thousands people.
-You can visit website or use mobile applications (for both Android and IOS).
-Wola has chat applications, achievements, competiotions and tasks, favorite words.
-You can participate in improvent of dictionary, talk with people studing other languages, as well as you, and help them, learn from native speakers, add new words, examples, and more.
-Also we created [localit](https://github.com/localit-io), modern, fancy and fast translation management system, which could help you localize and translate you websites or applcations.
-Pay attention that it propose **advanced plan for open source for free** (FOSS).
-We would happy to help you with github/gitlab integrations: all plans include it from the very beggining also without payments.

 # 👋 About Me

 I’m a software engineer with over 10 years of experience in web development and system design.
 Over the years, I’ve worked with a wide variety of languages and technologies — from JavaScript, PHP, and Python to my current favorite and main language: **Go**.